adamgalall95/Tableau-Sales-Dashboard/README.md

 # Tableau Project | Sales Performance
 ## Intorduction
   This section outlines the general specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives analyse sales performance and customers.
-Detailed project requirnments are provided in ProjectReq.md
+Detailed project requirnments are provided in ### Project Details Folder

 ## 1- Sales Dashboard | Requirements
   ### Dashboard Purpose